-Rationale: We configure by default and only customise where absolutely necessary i.e. where a specific requirement is not addressed by the market place or is not cost effective.
+Rationale: We configure by default and only Implications: We are not equipped to support customise where absolutely necessary i.e. where heavy software development internally.
+Building a specific requirement is not addressed by the everything internally is not a cost-effective market place or is not cost effective. approach.